chgwyellow/sql_journey/note/date_time.md

 ### MINUTE

-It returns the minute of time.
+Returns the minute component of a time value.

 ```sql
 SELECT birthtime, MINUTE(birthtime) FROM people;